lupyuen/lupyuen.github.io/src/touch2.md

 // If the Touch Event is Touch Down or Touch Move... if (touch_flags & TOUCH_DOWN || touch_flags & TOUCH_MOVE) {
-  // Report it as LVGL Press with the Touch Coordinates touchpad_obj->last_state = LV_INDEV_STATE_PR;
+  // Report it as LVGL Press
+  // with the Touch Coordinates
+  touchpad_obj->last_state = LV_INDEV_STATE_PR;
   touchpad_obj->last_x = sample.point[0].x;
   touchpad_obj->last_y = sample.point[0].y;
   ...
 } else if (touch_flags & TOUCH_UP) {
   // If the Touch Event is Touch Up,
-  // report it as LVGL Release
+  // report it as LVGL Release with
-  touchpad_obj->last_state = LV_INDEV_STATE_REL;
+  // the previous Touch Coordinates touchpad_obj->last_state = LV_INDEV_STATE_REL;
 }
 ```

 And that's how LVGL polls our driver to handle Touch Events!

-(The polling is not so efficient, but it works!)
+(LVGL polling our driver is not so efficient, but it works!)

 _How to create our own LVGL Touchscreen App?_